 If there is no advisor listed for your school, please contact email@example.com.

 Earth, Atmospheric, and Planetary Science

-The Completion Form is due by the end of the third week of the term in which you plan to receive your S.B. degree, even if you are taking subjects in your final term to complete the minor.
+You must file a minor Completion Form by the end of the third week of the term in which you plan to receive the SB degree – even if you are taking subjects in your final term to complete the minor.
 There is a $50 late fee.
 You risk not being awarded the minor if the form is submitted late.

 The energy minor should be designated by the end of your sophomore year, but no later than the MIT “Add Date” one full term before the term in which you expect to receive the SB degree.
 More information on minors at MIT.

 |Graduating Class||Form||Due Date|

 |Members of the Class of 2017

 |Completion Form||September 23, 2016|

 (graduating in June 2017)

 February 24, 2017